New Belgium at 30: How the iconic brewery has evolved, from employee ownership to acquisition

 Her social worker background provided a different kind of perspective to running a business, she adds—along with the fact that she was raised in a “fairly liberal family,” one that was “somewhat suspicious of the profit motive and commerce and all of those things.”
 Before they made any beer, the founders made a set of four key principles to guide every company decision: create world-class beers; promote the culture of beer; be responsible environmental stewards; and have fun.
 Those have evolved just slightly but stayed consistent with their intent, now reading as: make world-class beers for everyone; do right by people; inspire social and environmental change; and have “a hell of a lot” of fun (specifically).
 These are part of what the company refers to as its “human-powered business practices,” a philosophy that puts the well-being of its workers at the center of everything New Belgium does.

-It’s those principles that guided New Belgium toward its much-touted benefits, like giving every employee a bike when they start, a free trip to Belgium (“the country that inspired it all”) after five years, free healthcare premiums and access to an onsite medical clinic, and paid sabbaticals at workers’ 10- and 20-year anniversaries.
+It’s those principles that guided New Belgium toward its much-touted benefits, like giving every employee a bike after a year, a free trip to Belgium (“the country that inspired it all”) after five years, free healthcare premiums and access to an onsite medical clinic, and paid sabbaticals at workers’ 10- and 20-year anniversaries.
 They’re what guided New Belgium toward becoming a certified-B corporation, making its Fat Tire beer the country’s first certified carbon-neutral beer, and becoming the first craft brewery to achieve a perfect score on the Human Rights Campaign’s Corporate Equality Index.

 They were also the forces behind New Belgium becoming employee owned.
 When the company became an ESOP in 2000, Jordan remarked on its potentially monumental effect: “There are few times in life where you get to make choices that will have multigenerational impact—this is one of those times,” she said in a statement then.
 A form of employee-ownership, an ESOP is still different from a worker-owned cooperative, in which each worker has one equal share of the company.
 In the ESOP financial model, a trust acquires some or all of a company’s stock (New Belgium became 100% ESOP-owned in 2013).
 Employees are beneficiaries of that trust, and as the company generates profit, their stocks grow in value.
 When employees leave, they get paid out the value of their shares.

-When she was first looking to go the ESOP route, Jordan had said to company consultants that she wanted to “acknowledge that it takes all of us to build equity, and we should all feel the reward of that.”
+When she was first considering implementing the ESOP, Jordan had said to company consultants that she wanted to “acknowledge that it takes all of us to build equity, and we should all feel the reward of that.”
 Jordan recalls one of the consultants responding: “Generally, what you do is you make sure you are incenting your leadership team, but, you know, a forklift driver?
 You can get a new forklift driver any day, so you don’t really need to incent them.”
 To Jordan, that was indicative of a lot of business’ mindsets, but it wasn’t in line with her’s.
 Thinking of one forklift driver specifically, who still works for the company, she says, “I would have never wanted him to feel like I could get a replacement for him any day.”

 In practice, there was still a hierarchy within the ESOP; Jordan was CEO until 2017, after which Steve Fechheimer became CEO.
 But there wasn’t the same distance between that position and everyday employees as at most companies.
 Employees could email Fechheimer their doubts or concerns about a new product, and a 10-employee collective would actually run meetings.
 The pay gap was smaller, too, with the ratio of CEO-to-average-employee-pay less than 10-to-1 in 2019, compared to 351-to-1 among most U.S. companies.
-(Now, New Belgium says its CEO earns less than 15 times the income of its median worker.)

 Ending employee ownership, creating generational impact